 Leader: Jesus Christ is the Light of the World, a light no darkness can overpower.
 Blessed be the name of the Lord.

 All: Now and forever.

 Leader: In the beauty of these candles, keep us in quiet and in peace, keep us safe and turn our hearts to you that we may ourselves be light for our world.
 All praise be yours, through Christ, the light of the nations, the glory of Israel, forever and ever.

 All: Amen

-(USCCB Catholic Household Blessings & Prayers) SPIRITUAL WARMTH & LIGHT Catholic Home Blessing Winter is a beautiful time to gather loved ones for a warm blessing of our home, apartment, condo, or dorm room.
-In the absence of a priest or deacon, our church encourages us to bless our living sanctuary.
-Obtain holy water from your local parish church and place it, along with a crucifix in the room you will first gather in.
-At your discretion, dim the lights and light one or more candles, or use flameless candles.
-Plan a special celebration after the blessing.
+(USCCB Catholic Household Blessings & Prayers)

+SPIRITUAL WARMTH & LIGHT Catholic Home Blessing

+Winter is a beautiful time to gather loved ones to experience the warmth of a blessing of our home, apartment, condo, or dorm room.
+In the absence of a priest, our church encourages us to bless our living sanctuary.
+Obtain holy water from your local parish church and place it, along with a crucifix, in the room you will first gather in.
+At your discretion, dim the lights and light one or more candles (wax or flameless).
 All make the sign of the cross.